 These policies can be as simple as changing the default policy to 6 or 7 years, instead of forever, but others get more complicated.
 Some other examples are:

 - For mailbox archiving, set everything in certain folders to n years, but put the default at a much lower number.
 This encourages users to file things they need to keep longer.

 - For Journal archives, use different retention policies based on who the person is, or even what department or country that are in.
 For example, keep data for VIP users longer than normal.

 Once defined, actually setting the policy can be a challenge.
 How do you identify all message in a journal sent by members of a particular group?

 Also, how do you handle overlapping policies for an item in a journal?
 For example, one message is sent to 3 people who work in different groups or countries, and may therefore have different retention requirements.
 Which policy do you choose to set?

 We’ve talked to other companies, large and small, about these issues, and believe we’ve come up solution that is flexible enough to fit most, if not all, cases.

-We start with the Archive Accelerator Catalogue, which we’ve done several blog posts about already.
-You can read about it’s introduction, how relevant the Catalogue is in everyday use, and how the Catalogue can save time and money when it comes to data migration.
+We start with the Archive Accelerator Catalog, which we’ve done several blog posts about already.
+You can read about it’s introduction, how relevant the Catalog is in everyday use, and how the Catalog can save time and money when it comes to data migration.

 With the newly released ‘Archive Accelerator Policy Manager’, we are finally making that possible!